cloudfoundry-incubator/kubernetes-guidelines/DETAILED.md

 #### Pod labels

 The component should have [the labels that suggested by Kubernetes](https://kubernetes.io/docs/concepts/overview/working-with-objects/common-labels/#labels), for example, `app.kubernetes.io/name`, `app.kubernetes.io/version`.
-The `app.kubernetes.io/part-of` is set to Cloud Foundry
+The `app.kubernetes.io/part-of` is set to `cloudfoundry` and `app.kubernetes.io/component` set to component name.

 Improves: